 If you are looking for a house for long term rentals in the South of France, then we have a number of properties suitable for monthly rentals.
 At Go Languedoc we visit all the properties we advertise to make sure that they are properly equipped for a long term let throughout the year.
 You will see some items below that offer a checklist on what to look out for if you are considering a long term rental.

 Go Languedoc's long term rentals South France:

-Here is a selection of the long term rentals South France that we are currently advertising on Go Languedoc for rentals in 2018.
+Here is a selection of some affordable houses for long term rentals in South France, that we are currently advertising on Go Languedoc during 2020.

 There are 5 luxury long term rentals at Domaine de Monteils.
 In a Mediterranean park of 5 hectares, Domaine de Monteils looks like a little Provençal hamlet and provides and oasis of calm and relaxation.
 These carefully restored long term rentals provide luxury accommodation for couples without children.
 Guests are encouraged to use the spas, the large swimming pool and to enjoy the surrounding nature.
 All of these long term rentals in South France have been equipped to the highest standards with queen sized beds, wifi, satellite HD TVs and high spec kitchens and bathrooms.

 >> Domaine de Monteils long term rentals in South France more details